This Rum Pound Cake is rich, buttery, and infused with warm rum flavor and topped with a sweet rum glaze.

 - Once fully added, mix the ingredients together for approximately three to four minutes.

-- Add the eggs to the bowl, one at a time, mixing well after each addition.
+- Add the eggs to the bowl, one at a time, mixing until combined after each addition.

 - Then add the rum or vanilla extract and mix.